ascottix/tickle/README.md

     tickle -list

-to get a list of available drivers.
+to get a list of available drivers, or just [check this page](https://ascottix.github.io/tickle/index.html).

 Specify a driver name to use it, for example: